 "O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
 Behold, your house is left unto you desolate."
-(Matt 23:37-38)
+(Matthew 23:37-38)

-Because of their rejection of Him, he left the temple (Matt 24:1).
-From the temple, Jesus went to the Mount of Olives where He shared Matthew 24 and 25 with His disciples.
+This was determined not by God's decision but by theirs.
+Because of their rejection of Him, he left the temple (Matthew 24:1).
+From the temple, Jesus went to the Mount of Olives (on His way to Bethany) where He shared Matthew 24 and 25 with His disciples.
 Then He said:

 "Ye know that after two days is the feast of the passover, and the Son of man is betrayed to be crucified."
-(Matt 26:2)
+(Matthew 26:2)